 Due to the geographic location of the Valeriano Project, the Company's business activities generally fluctuate with the seasons, through increased exploration activities during the summer months in Chile.
 As a result, a general recurring trend is the increase in exploration expenditures, and therefore net losses, for the first quarter and second quarter of a fiscal year, relative to the third and fourth quarters.
 In addition, other relevant factors, such as the acquisition costs, other corporate initiatives, as well as the type and scope of planned exploration/project work, could affect the level of exploration activities and net loss in a particular period.
-For the three and twelve months ended September 30, 2024, exploration and evaluation expenses accounted for 52% and 74%, respectively (three and twelve months ended September 30, 2023 - 79% and 86%, respectively) of the loss of the period, the decrease in exploration and evaluation expenses for the three months ended September 30, 2024 is due to the acquisition of the 49% interest in Valeriano in August 2023.
-The year-over-year decrease is primarily due to higher financial costs incurred by the Company following the Facility being entered into July 2023.
+For the three months ended December 31, 2024 exploration and evaluation expenses accounted for 79% (three months ended December 31, 2023 - 88%) of the loss of the period, the increase in exploration expenses is mainly explained by the 100% acquisition of Valeriano Project for a total consideration of \$10.8 million.
+A similar impact was noted in the three months ended September 30, 2023 with the acquisition of the 49% interest in Valeriano in August 2023 for a total consideration of \$6.3 million.
+The quarterly increase is primarily due to higher financial costs incurred by the Company following the Facility being entered into July 2023.